-Fay Dutton - Chair
+Richard Holland – Chair

 Christine Stocker-Gibson – Vice Chair

 She attended a Pinpoint roadshow to explore support for children on the autistic spectrum as two of her grandchildren had been diagnosed.
 She liked what Pinpoint was doing and went on to become a parent rep, committee member and then trustee.

 Steve Wilson – Treasurer